stackitcloud/stackit-cli/docs/stackit_config_profile_create.md

   Create a new configuration profile "my-profile" as the active profile
   $ stackit config profile create my-profile

-  Create a new configuration profile "my-profile" based on the default profile and don't set it as the active profile
+  Create a new configuration profile "my-profile" with a default initial configuration and don't set it as the active profile
-  $ stackit config profile create my-profile --default --no-set
+  $ stackit config profile create my-profile --empty --no-set
 ```

 ### Options

 ```
-      --default   Create the profile from the default profile instead of the current one -h, --help      Help for "stackit config profile create" --no-set    Do not set the profile as the active profile
+      --empty    Create the profile with the initial default configurations -h, --help     Help for "stackit config profile create" --no-set   Do not set the profile as the active profile
 ```

 ### Options inherited from parent commands